International Exhibition of Modern Decorative and Industrial Arts: Attractions and amusements

-The Eiffel Tower was not within the site, but it was clearly visible from the Exhibition.
+The Eiffel Tower was not within the site, but it was clearly visible from the exhibition.
 The Citroën Company decorated the tower from top to bottom with two hundred thousand light bulbs in six colors.
-The lights could be controlled from a keyboard, and presented nine different patterns, including geometric shapes and circles, a shower of stars, the signs of the zodiac, and, most prominently, the name CITROËN.
+The lights could be controlled from a keyboard, and presented nine patterns, including geometric shapes and circles, a shower of stars, the signs of the zodiac, and, most prominently, the name CITROËN.